-- A. Cellular Phone Use is Prohibited Within the Lobby - B. Viewing Imaged Cases - 1.
-Use of the Register of Actions Kiosk (ROAK) will be limited to 20 minutes if there are other members of the public waiting to use the terminal. - 2.
-If paying for copies printed from the kiosk with cash or check, the payment must be processed with the cashier to complete the transaction. - C. Viewing Non-Imaged Cases - 1.
-Any person requesting to view a file is required to submit a valid government-issued photo identification card. - 2.
-Files must be requested by case number, using form SDSC ADM-11. - 3.
-If files or copies of wills are requested that are stored at the court's offsite storage facility, the offsite storage retrieval fee will be assessed per file or document requested.
-Refer to the court's Fee Schedule (SDSC Form #ADM-001) for the current fee amount. - 4.
-A certified or informational copy of the death certificate must be submitted when requesting copies of a will, and the name on the death certificate must match the name on the will. - 5.
-If copies are requested from non-imaged files, a maximum of 20 pages will be copied on the date of request.
+A. Cellular Phone Use is Prohibited Within the Lobby

+B. Viewing Imaged Cases

+Use of the Register of Actions Kiosk (ROAK) will be limited to 20 minutes if there are other 1. members of the public waiting to use the terminal.

+If paying for copies printed from the kiosk with cash or check, the payment must be 2. processed with the cashier to complete the transaction. С.

+Viewing Non-Imaged Cases

+Any person requesting to view a file is required to submit a valid government-issued photo 1. identification card.

+Files must be requested by case number, using form SDSC ADM-11.
+2.

+If files or copies of wills are requested that are stored at the court's offsite storage facility, the 3. offsite storage retrieval fee will be assessed per file or document requested.
+Refer to the court's Fee Schedule (SDSC Form #ADM-001) for the current fee amount.

+A certified or informational copy of the death certificate must be submitted when 4. requesting copies of a will, and the name on the death certificate must match the name on the will.

+If copies are requested from non-imaged files, a maximum of 20 pages will be copied on 5. the date of request.
 If the copy request exceeds 20 pages, the customer will be required to complete and submit form SDSC ADM-004 [Court Records Request] with payment at the time of request.

+Requests for Certified or Exemplified Copies.
+D.

+Requests for more than five certified copies or exemplified copies must be accompanied 1. by a Request for Copies (Probate) (SDSC Form #PR-189) and will be completed in the order that it is received.
+Payment must be submitted at the time of the request for copies.
+2.

+3. If submitted in person or by mail, a self-addressed, stamped, envelope must accompany the request for copies.

+4. If submitted via E-Filing, certified copies may be returned via the Electronic Filing Service Provider (EFSP) or by U.S. mail.
+Exemplified copies will be returned by U.S. mail.
+Copies returned by U.S. mail will be assessed an additional fee for the envelope and postage.

-(Adopted 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2020; Rev. 1/1/2021; Rev. 1/1/2024)
+(Adopted 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2020; Rev. 1/1/2021; Rev. 1/1/2024; Rev. 1/1/2026)